ZAR25,045raised of R50,000.00 goal goal

 THE MONEY AND WHAT WE ARE DOING WITH IT

 ARE WE BURNING IT?
-NOPE.
+ABSOLUTELY NOT:-)

 Dream a little dream was designed to live on for another 10-15 years, providing an energy-free solution to practical way-finding and lighting.

-For more information check out our Instagram https://www.instagram.com/dreamalittledream2020
+For more information check out our Instagram https://www.instagram.com/dreamalittledream2022/

 Reclaimed wood 2,5m x 34m, with resin and eco-pellets.
 Created and permanently installed for AfrikaBurn 2022 - Quaggafontein Tankwa Karoo, South Africa.